 Mary Werner DeNadai

 Mary Werner DeNadai, FAIA, is a nationally recognized architect and Trustee Emerita of the National Trust for Historic Preservation.
 Her career spans four decades in the fields of historic preservation and classical architectural design and she has had personal involvement with projects that include the full spectrum of architectural styles, periods and building types.
-Mary has recently lectured on trips to the Rhine River, Cuba and the Canary Islands and Morocco.
+Mary has recently lectured on trips to the Rhine River, Spain, Portugal, Iceland, Peru, Eastern Europe, Cuba, the Canary Islands and Morocco.
 She has been acknowledged and awarded for her achievements by the American Institute of Architects, as well as by other National, State and Local organizations.

 - day May 8